oracc/oracc-search-front-end/README.md

 ## Build the production ready website files

-Run `npx ng build --optimize -c build-oracc` to build the project for `build-oracc`.
+Run `npx ng build --optimization -c build-oracc` to build the project for `build-oracc`.
 The build artifacts will be stored in the `dist` directory.

-To build for `oracc2` use `npx ng build --optimize -c oracc2`.
+To build for `oracc2` use `npx ng build --optimization -c oracc2`.

 The configurations for these builds are files in the `src/environments` directory.
 These are referenced in `angular.json`, in the key